Aluminium is named

 Chocolate in a foil wrapping

 Tobler, a Swiss chocolate company, was the first to use aluminium foil for chocolate packaging.
-The famous triangle shaped Toblerone bar, among other products, was wrapped in aluminium foil which help preserve the moisture of the chocolate.
+The famous triangle shaped Toblerone bar, among other products, was wrapped in aluminium foil which helps preserve the moisture of the chocolate.

 1911